gyaan/image-cropping-plugin-for-smarty-/README.md

-Note:please don't use this currently i am developing this
+Note:please don't use this currently i am developing

 This is a plugin for smarty which creates image thumb in different size.